 This is the fourth post in our annual 12-part series covering the accessibility features we would like to see Apple bring to its products in the coming year.

 This series is being put together by Accessibility Editor Alex Jurgensen, with the help of several contributors.

 For the fourth request of Christmas, we ask Apple to give to us:

 The Christmas season is upon us and the spirit of giving is in the air.
 Writing articles for the Accessible Apple column takes time and energy.
-If you enjoy Accessible Apple articles and would like to see them continue into 2016, please consider making a donation to Camp Bowen, a summer camp for the visually impaired and blind that promotes independent living, education, and the fostering of creativity.
-A few dollars can go a long way towards ensuring the project can continue to serve generations to come.
+If you enjoy Accessible Apple articles and would like to see them continue into 2017, please consider making a donation to Camp Bowen, a summer camp for the visually impaired and blind that promotes independent living, education, and the fostering of creativity.
+A few dollars can go a long way towards ensuring this valuable program can continue to serve generations to come.